 - Ensure the School's Safeguarding Policy and procedures are updated and reviewed annually.
 Including working with the governing body and ensuring that full and adequate discussion of Safeguarding issues take place. - Ensure parents are able to examine copies of the Safeguarding Policy and procedures via the School Website.
-Alert them to the fact that referrals may be made and the role of the school in this process so as to minimise any conflict later. - When children leave the School, ensure that their child protection file is securely transferred to the new establishment as soon as possible, but transferred separately from the main pupil file. - Oversee the implementation of online safety education for all students throughout the school.
+Alert them to the fact that referrals may be made and the role of the school in this process so as to minimise any conflict later. - When children leave the School, ensure that their child protection file is securely transferred to the new establishment as soon as possible, but transferred separately from the main pupil file.
+They may decide it would be appropriate to share information with the new school or college in advance of a child leaving to ensure seamless safeguarding provision. - Oversee the implementation of online safety education for all students throughout the school.
+Confidentiality - All child protection records must be kept centrally in CPOMS, These records are not kept with the child's general records.
+No records, letters or information supplied by other agencies or previous schools should be shown or available to parents by the School.Access to these records within the School must be restricted: - The DSL's have access to pupils records via CPOMS.
+This level of access is restricted to the DSL team and the Headteacher.